droptheplot/apipony/README.md

 ### Response Attribute Documentation
 Apipony lets you provide further documentation about the attributes in your API's responses.
-Simply create a new `attribute` inside a `respond_with` block.
+Simply create a new `attribute` inside a `response_with` block.
 These attributes can even have nested sub-attributes, for documentation of more complex object graphs.

 ```ruby